troycomi/snakemake-training/1_basic/README.md

 This downloads a reference sequence and then indexes it for following steps.
-Eventually we will use singularity for dependencies like samtools and bwa, so the 2 indexing steps should be split into two rules to keep containers simple.
+Eventually we will use singularity for dependencies like samtools and bwa, so the 2 indexing steps should be split into two rules to keep containers separate.
 Additionally, if the steps were separate and analysis was stopped after downloading, snakemake would detect the fna file exists and skip downloading it.